IPYNB → Word (DOCX) — Convert in Seconds • No Upload

 jupyter nbconvert --to docx notebook.ipynb

 This command converts your notebook locally using the Jupyter CLI – no browser required.
+Use nbconvert when you want fully local, scriptable conversions.

 6.2 Using Pandoc